ELGrimaldo/CACAO_SYSTEM/README.md

 ## Introduction
 ---

 The Cacao Fermentation Dashboard is a web-based application designed to monitor and analyze the fermentation process of cacao beans.
-This dashboard provides real-time insights and visualizations to help cacao producers optimize their fermentation processes and ensure high-quality chocolate production. additionally real-time classification of fermentation degress is incorporated using TensorFlow.
+This dashboard provides real-time insights and visualizations to help cacao producers optimize their fermentation processes and ensure high-quality chocolate production.
+Additionally real-time classification of fermentation degree is incorporated using TensorFlow.

 ## Features
 The Cacao Fermentation Dashboard offers the following features: